 This would entail taking into account the full variety of journeys that are made around a city.
 Road design favours those commuting by car, and commuting, historically, is a breadwinner’s activity – usually a man’s.
 A substantial building programme is needed to rearrange our cities to benefit all types of journeys – such as school runs, grocery shopping or visiting friends – encouraging people to cycle or walk.
-This would involve constructing cycleways, getting cars out of living and shopping quarters and prioritising public transport on roads and rails.
+This would involve constructing cycleways, getting cars out of living and shopping quarters, and prioritising public transport on roads and rails.

 A wall of officials

 I want cycling to be stress-free.
 As a woman who would like to enjoy cycling more, I have long been frustrated with this very slow rate of change.
 This is why in 2010, I co-founded the Newcastle Cycling Campaign.
 And why in 2015, I began to research cycling activism, hoping to inspire policy implementation.
-Over the last decade, I have carried out countless conversations with a diversity of people, campaigners and decision-makers alike.
+Over the last decade, I have carried out countless conversations with a diversity of people, campaigners, and decision-makers alike.

 Speaking with women activists was a particularly humbling experience.
-These women had dedicated a substantial part of their spare time to lobby for cycleways.
+These women had dedicated a substantial part of their spare time to lobbying for cycleways.
 By doing so, they hoped to effect better cycling conditions, better cities, and more democratic spaces.
 But they found the experience incredibly trying.
 No one wanted to listen.
 One woman described the feeling of campaigning as standing in front of a vast “wall of officials”.

-The interviews I carried out for my Ph.D. reveal how much cities are primarily designing for cars.
+The interviews I carried out for my Ph.D. reveal how much cities are primarily designed for cars.
 Technical officers, like transport planners and traffic engineers, reign supreme in our cities.
 They have remained unquestioned for much too long a time by local politicians.
 Activists have even less of a chance to contribute.
 I found that they met with a culture that held them at bay.
-New ideas – such as building cycleways – could not penetrate into council’s technical practice of designing for the car.
+New ideas – such as building cycleways – could not penetrate into the council’s technical practice of designing for the car.
 This, to me, seems undemocratic.
-Beyond the opinion periodically expressed at the ballot box, just how could an interest group gain access to the decision making process?
+Beyond the opinion periodically expressed at the ballot box, just how could an interest group gain access to the decision-making process?